raystack/compass/docs/docs/roadmap.md

 **Third: Semantic search.** Add vector embeddings to the indexing pipeline.
 When an asset is upserted, Compass indexes both the text and a vector embedding.
 Search becomes hybrid.
 This requires adding embedding generation and a vector index but doesn't change the data model.

 **Fourth: Rich graph model.** Expand relationship types beyond lineage.
+Add entity resolution to match and merge observations from Meteor into unified entities.
 Add multi-hop traversal queries.
 Implement graph-aware ranking.
-Store resolved entity identities from Meteor.
 This requires schema evolution and new query capabilities — it's the deepest change.

 **Fifth: Active knowledge layer.** Change feeds, subscriptions, freshness scoring, usage tracking, business glossary.
 This turns Compass from a store you query into a system that actively keeps consumers informed and provides business context alongside technical metadata.